ibm-cloud-docs/EventStreams/connecting_mq.md

 The Connect REST API is then available at `http://localhost:8083`.
 If you want more information about the API, see [Kafka Connect REST Interface](http://kafka.apache.org/documentation/#connect_rest){: external}.

 So, you now have the Kafka Connect runtime that is deployed and running in {{site.data.keyword.containershort}}.
-Next, let's configure and start the IBM MQ Connector.
+Next, let's configure and start the {{site.data.keyword.IBM_notm}} MQ Connector.

 ## Step 6.
 Configure the mq-source JSON file